fowlerp-qlik/sudoku/README.md

 Given the Intel XDK approach, to publish as an app on the iPad I would need to become an Apple Developer which costs $119 dollars.
 So instead please using the
 Intel App Preview app to test:

-1) On your iPad or iPhone find the "Intel Preview App" in the Apple App store and install (its a free app)
+- On your iPad or iPhone find the "Intel Preview App" in the Apple App store and install (its a free app)
-2) Launch the app and login as me (username: fowlerp, password: qlik1234!)
+- Launch the app and login as me (username: fowlerp, password: qlik1234!)
-3) Choose the Sudoku app (only app in the app list).
+- Choose the Sudoku app (only app in the app list).
 The Preview app is actually downloading the Sudoku Solver code from an Intel server so you need to have a network path to the Internet.
-4) Run it
+- Run it
-5) Enjoy.
-You can enter digits in cells using the vertical digit strip on the left hand side or you can load one of 95 hard puzzles (from Peter Norvig's site)
+- Enjoy.
+You can enter digits in cells use the vertical digit strip on the left hand side or you can load one of 95 hard puzzles (from Peter Norvig's site)
-6) To exit the preview use a three finger tap
+- To exit the preview use a three finger tap

 How to install Sudoku Solver on an Android device
 -------------------------------------------------